You should include patients waiting from referral/upgrade date by the number of days waited as at midnight Sunday of the reporting week.

-Patients are recorded under time brackets for each individual tumour type according to how long they have been waiting on the pathway.
-The time brackets are:
+Patients are recorded under time brackets for each individual tumour type according to how long they have been waiting on the pathway, the time brackets are as follows

 - day 63-104

-For each individual tumour type the number of patients passing 62 days waiting, and the number of patients passing 104 days in the last 7 days are recorded.
+For each individual tumour type the number of patients passing 28 days, 62 days, and the number of patients passing 104 days in the last 7 days are recorded.

 Urgent suspected cancer

-Patients on a 62-day pathway who are referred for urgent suspected cancer (two-week wait) referral.
+Patients on a 62-day pathway who are referred for urgent suspected cancer.

 Patients are recorded according to the tumour type they are referred under.

-If the patient has been transferred to another team within the trust on the suspicion of a different type of cancer, the patient should be recorded under this tumour type and new team.
+If the patient has been transferred to another team within the trust on the suspicion of a different type of cancer, in this case the patient should be recorded under this tumour type and new team.

 To ensure ease of collection and to make sure all metrics are feasible to be submitted accurately, we will not be asking to collect numbers of acute leukaemia waiters separately from haematological, nor testicular from urological.

-Patients referred on the two-week urgent breast symptomatic standard (where cancer is not suspected).
+Patients referred on the breast symptomatic pathway (where cancer is not suspected).

 Patients referred urgently from one of the three national screening services (breast, bowel and cervical).